 Localized inflammation can often limit the delivery of any medication or other substance in general circulation.
-When inflammatory chemicals are elevated in localized areas of infection or injury, they can cause mechanical, obstructing changes inside and around the small blood vessels (‘arterioles’), and/or these arterioles can become actively vasoconstricted under the control of the smallest (‘group C’) motor (‘efferent’) nerve fibers, resulting in a reduced amount of any medicine delivered via the bloodstream.
+When inflammatory chemicals are elevated in localized areas of infection or injury, they can cause mechanical, obstructing changes inside and around the small blood vessels (arterioles), and/or these arterioles can become actively vasoconstricted under the control of the smallest motor (efferent) nerve fibers, resulting in a reduced amount of any medicine delivered via the bloodstream.

 THE SIS ELECTROMED TECHNOLOGY

 The operation of the SIS machines does not depend on blood flow.
-Operating on the basic physics of electric voltages, electric currents and conductivity, a constant direct current (DC) is delivered via the shortest possible route, directly to the target infected area.
+Operating on the basic physics of electric voltages, electric currents and conductivity, a microorganism specific low intensity constant direct current (DC) is delivered via the shortest possible route, directly to the target infection.

-To read about the SIS machine M250 model for infection treatments, continue to the link below:
+To read about the SIS machine M250 model for infection treatments, please continue to the link below: